-For more information on getting your legal form right, please see the 'Introduction to Legal Formats' at the bottom of the page, as well as the CLT Handbook in the Members' Area.
-The CLT legal toolkit is currently being revised and will be available to Members soon.
+For more information on getting your legal form right, please see the 'Introduction to Legal Formats' and 'Charitable status and the implications' guidance at the bottom of the page, as well as the CLT Handbook in the Members' Area.

-For those CLTs that want to become a Community Benefit Society (one of the most popular legal forms), the National CLT Network has 'model rules' that have been previously approved by the Financial Conduct Authority (FCA).
-Using these model rules keeps your costs of registering with the FCA down.
-Please see the page on 'Model rules sponsorship'.
+For those CLTs that want to become a Community Benefit Society (one of the most popular legal forms), the National CLT Network has template constitutions that have been previously approved by the Financial Conduct Authority (FCA).
+Using these templates keeps your costs of registering with the FCA down and provides a straightforward course to legal incorporation.